Memories of My Dismal Debut

 There were all kinds of delicacies which had been prepared especially for that afternoon.
 The table was set with pitted dates, candied fruits and nuts, lamb balls stuffed with pine nuts and fried onions, baklava, cheeses and olives from Greece and Italy, and the flat Armenian bread which is softened by sprinkling it with water.
 Extra fancy Turkish coffee cups only used on special occasions were set on the dining room table to be admired before they were filled.

 My performance was to be a surprise.
 Hyganoosh ordered me to withdraw into the bedroom to change.
-At a given signal, she would start the ciftetelli record, and I would appear, start dancing and then circulate amongst the guests.
+At a given signal, she would start the ciftetelli record, and I would appear, start dancing, and then circulate amongst the guests.
 My costume was new and uncomfortable.
 My heart was pounding and my expression was strained.
 I tried to look cheerful, but I was petrified.
 There seemed no way out but just to get it over with!

 As I made my appearance in the hall, the music started.
 I figured I would dance into the dining room first and then end up in the living room towards the end of my three-minute eternity.
 Dancing down the hallway, I passed under the arched doorway and made my surprise entrance by stepping into the dining room.
 Unseen by the other guests, the man pinched me really hard on my behind in an act of contempt.
 My face grimaced from the pain; I tried not to react, but I got angry and confused.
 Hyganoosh looked at me, and I knew that she thought I was frightened.
 The women were polite, and some encouraged my attempt to entertain them.
 I managed to get through the record.
 It couldn’t have ended soon enough!